CONTENT

 Step 1: Enable AI Capabilities

-Within the Admin portal, you will need to enable Copilot and Azure OpenAI Services settings within the tenant settings page as below.
+Within the Admin portal, you will need to enable the Copilot and Azure OpenAI Service settings under Tenant Settings.

 Step 2: Create Your Agent

-To create your agent, go into your Fabric workspace and click on 'New' -> Data Agent and then give your agent a name (Best practice is to give it a role - like Sales Analyst Agent)
+To create your agent, go into your Fabric workspace, click New > Data Agent, and then give your agent a name.

 Step 3: Connect to a Semantic Model

-Before connecting to a semantic model, make sure the model follows best practices like the Star Schema methodology
+Before connecting your agent to a semantic model, make sure the model follows best practices, such as a star schema design.

 Once you have connected to the Semantic model, select all the tables you want the Agent to connect to.
-You can select you measures, fact and dim tables
+You can select your measures, fact and dim tables

-Within your agent, you have a section for Agent Instructions
+Within your agent, there is a section for Agent Instructions.

-Go to Setup -> Agent Instructions and add in the prompt
+Go to Setup > Agent Instructions and add your prompt there.

 Step 5: Testing your agent